 In connection with the license agreement with Dana-Farber, in March 2015 we entered into a collaboration agreement with TGTX, which was amended and restated in June 2019, to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies.
 We retain the right to develop and commercialize these antibodies in solid tumors.
 Michael Weiss, Chairman of the Board of Directors of Checkpoint and Fortress' Executive Vice Chairman, Strategic Development, is also the Executive Chairman, President and Chief Executive Officer and a stockholder of TGTX.
 Under the terms of the original collaboration agreement, TGTX paid us \$0.5 million, representing an upfront licensing fee.
 Upon the signing of the amended and restated collaboration agreement in June 2019, TGTX paid us an additional \$1.0 million upfront licensing fee.
 We are eligible to receive substantive potential milestone payments for the anti-PD-L1 program of up to an aggregate of approximately \$27.6 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
 This is comprised of up to approximately \$8.4 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$19.2 million upon regulatory filings and first commercial sales in specified territories.
 We are also eligible to receive substantive potential milestone payments for the anti-GITR antibody program of up to an aggregate of approximately \$21.5 million upon TGTX's successful achievement of certain clinical development, regulatory and first commercial sale milestones.
 This is comprised of up to approximately \$7.0 million upon TGTX's successful completion of clinical development milestones, and up to approximately \$14.5 million upon first commercial sales in specified territories.
 In addition, we are eligible to receive up to an aggregate of \$60.0 million upon TGTX's successful achievement of certain sales milestones based on aggregate net sales for both programs, in addition to royalty payments based on a tiered low double-digit percentage of net sales.
 We also receive an annual license maintenance fee, which is creditable against milestone payments or royalties due to us.
 TGTX also pays us for our out-of-pocket costs of material used by TGTX for their development activities.
 The collaboration agreement will terminate on a product-by-product and country-by-country basis upon the expiration of the last licensed patent right, unless the agreement is earlier terminated.
-For the years ended December 31, 2020 and 2019, we recognized approximately \$1.0 million, which included a milestone of \$925,000 upon the 12th patient dosed in a phase 1 clinical trial for the anti-PD-L1 antibody cosibelimab, and \$1.6 million respectively, in revenue from our collaboration agreement with TGTX in the Statements of Operations.
+For the years ended December 31, 2021 and 2020, we recognized approximately \$0.2 million and \$1.0 million respectively, in revenue from our collaboration agreement with TGTX in the Statements of Operations.
+The year ended December 31, 2020 included a milestone payment of \$925,000 upon the 12th patient dosed in a phase 1 clinical trial for the anti-PD-L1 antibody cosibelimab during March 2020.